Boscastle Museum of Witchcraft and Magic

 History, tourist information, and nearby accommodation

 In a beautiful whitewashed cottage beside Boscastle's historic harbour is one of Britain's most popular independent small museums, dedicated to the history of witchcraft and magic.
-Though the museum focusses on Britain, it includes information on magical beliefs and practice around the world and across many cultures.
-From small beginnings the museum now boasts world's largest collection of witchcraft related artefacts.
+Though the museum focusses on Britain, it includes information on magical beliefs and practices around the world and across many cultures.
+From small beginnings, the museum now boasts the world's largest collection of witchcraft related artefacts.

 There are exhibits on witch trials throughout British history, and on the Pagan religion of Wicca.
 Then there are displays on more esoteric subjects like alchemy, ceremonial magic, and even Freemasonry.
 One small display highlights Satanism, making a clear distinction between it and modern Pagan witchcraft.

 Some of the artefacts on display were owned by famous witches.
 There are talismans made by Gerald Gardner, founder of Wicca, ritual swords used by the Wiccan Alex Sanders, and a chalice owned by Aleister Crowley, the famous (or infamous) occultist.
 Many modern practitioners of witchcraft in its various forms have bequeathed their tools to the museum.
 More objects are regularly purchased by a charitable group known as the Friends of the Museum of Witchcraft.

 Everywhere you look there are fascinating objects, from WWI charms born into battle by soldiers, to a prosperity charm made by placing three bumblebees in a bottle.
 See a traditional straw costume worn by the Shetland Islands 'skekler', and first edition copies of Tudor books on witchcraft.